farazfp/loom/content/Poets/Rudaki.md

 Rudaki's influence extended beyond mere literary acclaim; there is an oft-retold account that his poetic performance was so powerful that it is said to have persuaded Amir Nasr to end a prolonged sojourn in Badghis and return to Bukhara, a testament to his influence esteemed position at court with his most famous poem to contemporary Iranians:

 _mir māh ast o Boxārā asemān_
 _māh su-ye asemān āyad hami_
 _mir sarvast o Boḵārā bustān_
 _Sarv su-ye bustān āyad hami_

 The Moon’s the Prince, Bukhárá is the sky;
 O Sky, the Moon shall light thee by and by!
 Bukhárá is the mead, the Cypress he;
 Receive at last, O Mead, thy Cypress-tree!

 <sub><font color="#7f7f7f">(Translation quoted from Browne, E in Encyclopaedia Iranica Online] </font></sub>

 but not before delivering this emotional hook:

-_bu-ye ju-ye Muliān āyad hami_                      The fragrance of _Múliyán’s_ brook does come to mind, _yād-e yār-e mehrbān āyad hami_                   Of the loved friend reminding, who was left behind
+_bu-ye ju-ye Muliān āyad hami_
+The fragrance of _Múliyán’s_ brook comes to mind, _yād-e yār-e mehrbān āyad hami_
+Of the loved friend reminding, who was left behind

 The prince, moved by Rudaki's verse, reportedly mounted his steed and galloped back to the city before the poet could finish.